Last update: 17.09.2024 08:34

 Have you paid into pillar 3a?

 Your actual payments into pillar 3a can be deducted.
 The amount of the deduction usually increases every two years, in line with the adjustments to the AHV pension .
-If you are employed, you can deduct a maximum amount of CHF 6,883 for payments made in 2021.
-If you are self-employed (without a pension fund), you can pay in up to 20 percent of your net income, up to a maximum of CHF 34,416.
-You can find all the tax benefits of Pillar 3a in this article.
+If you are employed, you can deduct payments made in the tax year up to the small 3a maximum amount.

 Up